Is Online Banking Quantum Safe?

 | NIST Status | NIST recommends PQC migration for financial services. |

-| Deprecation Timeline | Financial regulators expected to mandate PQC readiness assessment by 2027-2028 |
+| Deprecation Timeline | Financial regulators are expected to request PQC readiness evidence by 2027-2028 |

 | Replaced By | ML-KEM for TLS key exchange, ML-DSA for transaction signing |